evanstella/LL1-Parser/README.md

 **Program flow**

 The program first either reads a grammar from a file like the ones specified above and generates a parser, or loads an already generated parser from disk.
 While the example grammars are simple and their parsers can be generated quickly, I included the option to save/load a generated parser because the parser generation can be slower for much more complicated grammars.
-The `-g` switch will generate a parser from a given file with a grammar, and the `-p` switch will load the parser in a given file.
+The `-g` switch will generate a parser from a given file with a grammar, and the `-p` and `-o` switchs will load and save the parser respectively.

 If input is given to parse, the lexer will tokenize the input for parsing, and the parser will parse the tokens.
-The `-i` switch specifies a given file to parse and `-s` will parse a given string.
+The `-i` switch specifies a given file to parse and `-s` will specifies a string to parser.
 The lexer tokenizes the input based on the regular expressions specified in the grammar.
 The parser will then parse the input using a DPDA.

 Note: The `-v` is recommended and will enable verbose operations. `-h` will show all of the above options and some examples.

 **Usage**

-Compile with `make`
+Compile with `make`.
+I've included several test cases for each grammar in tests/.